memgraph/docs/cypher-manual/graph-databases.md

 Properties are key-value pairs of data stored on nodes or on relationships.
 They allow you to store relevant data about the node or relationship with the entity it describes.
-Properties support most standard data types like integers, strings, booleans, etc.You can find a complete table of property types in our [storage guide](../memgraph/concepts/storage/#properties).
+Properties support most standard data types like integers, strings, booleans, etc. You can find a complete table of property types in our [storage guide](../memgraph/concepts/storage/#properties).

 The flexibility and simplicity of properties allow users to easily review the